*Note: Contains Plot Spoilers*

 An Introduction:

-My first contact with Krzysztof Kieslowski’s breathtaking Three Colors came one
+My first contact with Krzysztof Kieslowski’s breathtaking Three Colors came one winter

 Blue.
-I was probably thirteen at the time—sitting in a darkened basement after the
+I was probably thirteen at the time—sitting in a darkened basement after the kids

-those haunting images emerge onscreen.
+haunting images emerge onscreen.
 I never forgot the mystical feeling Kieslowski’s

 cinema evoked just from those precious clips aired on the Golden Globes.
 Later, I